WebAssembly/spec/proposals/gc/MVP-JS.md

 give up future WebAssembly Host Binding optimizations that are mentioned at the end of this section.

-To avoid problem, as a starting point, the following WebAssembly module:
+To avoid the problem, as a starting point, the following WebAssembly module:

 ```wat
 ;; example3.wat --> example3.wasm